TheWebFoundation/open-data-barometer-2nd-edition/report/data/implementation.md

 ## The need for more timely data

-A major theme identified by researchers in evaluating datasets for this edition of the Barometer was the extent of datasets which have not been updated: either with the copies of data held on open data portals being from previous years, or even the original source data from departments showing no signs of recent update.
-The Barometer survey asks for an assessment of dataset timeliness, based on how often updates would be anticipated for the particular category of data (e.g. Census data might only be updated every 10 years, whilst trade records are often updated monthly, or at least yearly).
+A major theme identified in this years study, as a we compared dataset assessments from 2013 and 2014, was the prevalence of datasets which have not been updated: either with the copies of data held on open data portals being from previous years, or even the original source data from departments showing no signs of recent update.
+Our technical survey asks for an assessment of dataset timeliness, based on how often updates would be anticipated for the particular category of data (e.g. Census data might only be updated every 10 years, whilst trade records are often updated monthly, or at least yearly).
 It also asks researchers to make a judgement on the sustainability of a dataset, based on evidence of whether open data appears to be a one-off publication, or whether there is evidence of regular, sustained and resourced open data publishing in a given category.

 Timeliness and sustainability are particularly important factors for both accountability and entrepreneurship.
 Without being able to trust that data will be updated, civil society and private firms are less likely to rely upon, and build processes and services on top of datasets.